 But someone else knows.
 A hired killer is searching for the prototype panacea drug created by a researcher he killed.
 He’s tracked it to somewhere in Clearwater, Florida, where Betty lives, and he’s closing in on the drug.
 He’s not the only one, though.
 The researcher’s friend, biotech genius Friedrich Gersch, is also following clues to the prototype.
 Whoever finds Betty first will hold the key to the greatest medical discovery in human history—or its greatest threat.

 People who remove objects from the Big Island suffer from a horrible disease after returning home.
 Natives insist it’s Pele’s Curse.
 But then local inhabitants, particularly squatters on open land, start dying.
-Howard Chang, a successful Honolulu internist, arrives for his annual locum tenens work at the community health clinic.
+Howard Adams, a successful Honolulu internist, arrives for his annual locum tenens work at the community health clinic.
 When he begins to investigate the strange pattern of deaths, he opens a Pandora's Box that endangers his career--and possibly his life.